Globally replace with autotext

-Globally replace text with formatted text.
+Globally replace text with formatted text

-This page was prompted by a Word newsgroup question which led to a private discussion with fellow MVP Greg Maxey.
+This page was prompted by a Word forum question which led to a private discussion with Greg Maxey.
 The essence of the question concerned replacing a typed brand name in a document with a formatted brand name which incorporated two different fonts within the same word.
 This cannot be effected in a single pass by Word's replace tool.
 However that tool does provide for selected text to be replaced with the content of the clipboard.

 It is a small step from this to place a formatted autotext entry on the clipboard and use the same function to replace this.